 - If planting fruit, vegetables and herbs for the elderly, make sure garden beds are higher for easy access for watering and picking.

 Create a senior-friendly landscape that everyone can enjoy

-An expert landscape architect can look at your property and recommend solutions to make your outdoor spaces accessible, safe and practical for the aging.
+Have an expert look at your property and recommend solutions to make your outdoor spaces accessible, safe and practical for the aging.
 If you’re looking for professional landscape designs for your multi-generational home or around a granny flat where your parents or in-laws live, get in touch with us.